 - BenQ TK700STi 4K Short Throw Projector

-1. Optoma GT1080HDRx Short Throw Projector
+1. Optoma GT2000HDR Laser Short Throw Projector

-With golf simulators, a bright, high-quality image is important, and you get exactly that with the GT1080HDRx.
+With golf simulators, a bright, high-quality image is important, and you get exactly that with the GT2000HDR.
 Many golf simulator owners have used it with excellent results, and in fact, it’s one of the most common projectors used for golf simulators.

 Features